-Please let the nurses know what you eat and drink, or keep a record in your ERAS diary.
+Please let the nurses know what you eat and drink, or even better keep a record in your ERAS diary.

 Breathing Exercises It is really important that you are able to breathe deeply and cough after your operation.
 This keeps your lungs open, helps you clear secretions and stops you getting a chest infection or pneumonia.
-You should try to do these exercises every hour that you are awake: Deep Breathing - Breathe in slowly and deeply Hold for 2-3 seconds then breathe out
+You should try to do these exercises every hour that you are awake:

-Repeat the Cycle 3 Times Every Hour

-If you feel it is too sore to do your breathing exercises please tell the doctors and nurses so that they can help you.
+If you feel it is too sore to do your breathing exercises please tell the doctors and nurses looking after you so that they can help you.

 Getting Moving Again

 You should aim to be up and walking as soon as possible after surgery.
 This is very important because it stops your muscles getting weak and prevents blood clots.

 Try taking the following steps:

-Nurses, physiotherapists and support workers will all be happy to help if you feel you need support or assistance.
-Enhanced Recovery Walkways The Western General Hospital has an ERAS walkway with distance markers.
-Ask your nurse or physio to show you where this is.
-You might like to use the corridor to measure your progress, aiming to walk slightly further each day.
-Mobility Exercises When you are able, try these mobility exercises 5 times per day: Leg Extension
+Nurses, physios and support workers will all be happy to help if you feel you need support or assistance.

+Mobility Exercises

+When you are able, try these mobility exercises 5 times per day:

+Leg Extension

 Raise one leg straight out in front and pull up your toes to tighten your thigh muscles.
-Hold for 5 seconds then slowly lower your leg.
+Hold for 5 seconds then slowly lower leg.

-Repeat x 10 on each leg
+Repeat x 10 on Each Leg

 Marching on the Spot

-Stand with feet hip width apart and hold onto supportive surface.
+Stand with feet hip width apart and hold on to a supportive surface.
 March on the spot.

 3 x 30 seconds

 Standing Squat

 Stand with feet hip width apart.
 Squat down so both knees and hips are slightly bent then rise back up.
 Movement should be slow and controlled.
+Repeat x 10

+Research

-Repeat x 10 Research NHS Lothian is committed to supporting clinical research.
-If you are eligible for any research studies, someone from the research team may contact you with information.
+NHS Lothian is committed to supporting clinical research.
+If you are eligible for any research studies, someone from the research team may contact you with information that you can read.
 If you do not wish to take part in any research, this will not affect your clinical care in any way.

-More Information More information is available on the NHS Lothian website:
+More Information

+Other booklets available in this series include;

+- 1 FIT FOR SURGERY

+- 2 HAVING A GENERAL ANAESTHETIC

+- Day of Surgery

+- Pain Relief After Surgery

+- 6 GOING HOME AFTER SURGERY

+This publication includes text taken from the Royal College of Anaesthetists' (RCoA) leaflet 'Fitter, Better, Sooner (2018)' but the RCoA has not reviewed this as a whole.